-Susanne Litts is a provisional psychologist at the Quirky Kid Clinic in Woollahra.
+Susanne Litts is psychologist at the Quirky Kid Clinic in Woollahra.
 Susanne’s work involves applying psychological theory and models to support children and their families, and providing highly specialised assessment, formulation and treatment to children and young people aged 0-18 years.

 Following completion of her undergraduate degree in Psychology at the University of St Andrews (United Kingdom), Susanne went on to complete both a Masters of Science in Psychological Research and a Masters of Science in Applied Psychology (Health) with Children and Young People at the University of Edinburgh.
 Here, Susanne received formal training in Cognitive Behavioural Therapy (University of Edinburgh) and psychometric assessments, as well as Autism Spectrum Disorders (ASD).
 Susanne has also completed training in Trauma-Focussed CBT, Acceptance and Commitment Therapy, Motivational Interviewing, and Compassion-Focussed Therapy for children and young people.